Southeastern Conference: 2024 expansion

-On July 27, 2021, Oklahoma and Texas formally notified the SEC they were seeking "an invitation for membership" beginning at the latest July 1, 2025.
-In a joint letter, which was made public, Texas president Jay Hartzell and Oklahoma president Joseph Harroz Jr. wrote, "We believe that there would be mutual benefit to the Universities on the one hand, and the SEC on the other hand, for the Universities to become members of the SEC."
+On July 27, 2021, Oklahoma and Texas formally notified the SEC they were seeking "an invitation for membership."
+In a joint letter, Texas president Jay Hartzell and Oklahoma president Joseph Harroz Jr. wrote, "We believe that there would be mutual benefit to the Universities on the one hand, and the SEC on the other hand, for the Universities to become members of the SEC."
 On July 29, 2021, the presidents of the current 14 schools of the SEC voted unanimously to extend an offer of admission to Oklahoma and Texas.
-The boards of regents for both institutions on July 30, 2021, accepted conference membership.
-On February 9, 2023, the Big 12 and the two schools announced they had reached a buyout agreement that will allow the schools to join the SEC in 2024.
+The boards of regents for both institutions on July 30, 2021, accepted conference membership, and the schools were tentatively scheduled to join the league in 2025.

+On February 9, 2023, the Big 12, Texas, and Oklahoma announced they had reached a buyout agreement that allowed the schools to join the SEC in 2024.
+The Texas Longhorns and Oklahoma Sooners athletic teams thus began league play during the 2024–25 academic year.

+Membership timeline

 Commissioners

 The office of Commissioner was created in 1940.